Every week we get at least one call that goes like this:

 Here’s what we do:

 After a brief look at the offering we ask them to complete an exercise – The Before and After Grid.
-This simple from-to comparison asks the caller to tell us how their offering changes a user’s world from before the offering came along to now that the user is an active member of the community.
+This simple from-to comparison asks the caller to tell us how their offering changes a user’s world from before the offering came along to after they are using the offering.

 We break the Before and After exercise into four areas of interest: